 SFCC offers out-of-the-box features in a basic storefront inventory tracking functionality.
 It works with an external inventory management system, where the external system helps in recording inventory data.

 Another SFCC feature includes B2C Commerce availability, tracking, and inventory data exchange with an external system, depending on your business needs.
 B2C Commerce can import inventory data at regular intervals to keep you from overselling.

 GSPANN’s Salesforce Commerce Cloud competency combines e-commerce expertise with user experience and business practice, delivering sustainable and competitive solutions.
-Click here to read how our services can get you the most of your investment.

 From a technology management standpoint, the terms "Buy Online, Pick-Up in Store," "In-Store Pick-Up," and "Curbside Pick-Up" entail similar functionality.
 The purpose of BOPIS is to allow customers more flexibility by purchasing the product online and picking it up from a nearby brick-and-mortar store.

 A BOPIS fulfillment functionality enabled on the SFCC storefront, or mobile app avoids time-intensive customer browsing sessions in-store and guarantees that an item is available for purchase.
 It's a good way for the customer to save last-mile shipping costs and avoids wasted time sitting at home waiting for the ordered product to arrive.
 This approach also gives customers a better consumer experience when buying products in person and allows them to move seamlessly between selling channels as they see fit.

 There are many benefits to the BOPIS approach.
 One advantage is that this approach saves money for both your company and the customer by avoiding high shipping costs.
 Of course, you could pass the costs on to the customer, but that too has a downside in losing competitive advantage and costs for returns.